 This semester we will read different kinds of journeys-physical, psychological, spiritual-undertaken for many reasons and leading to many outcomes, some triumphant and some disastrous.
 At the same time, we ourselves will embark on a literary journey that will span nearly the whole of English history-from Beowulf to the Twentieth Century.
 This presents us with a challenge: how do we both delve deeply into individual works and successfully place them within a broader context when the scope of the course is so wide?
-Seen from another perspective, there is something freeing about the huge span of such a journey: we can never exhaust the wealth of these works, and so we simply do our best to understand their merits, trace the threads of artistic, historical, and cultural continuity running through them, and listen to what their authors have to say to us across the centuries.
-If, later on, we decide we want to revisit these works, listen again to their authors have to tell us, we can always reach for them again.
-They will be waiting for us.
+Seen from another perspective, there is something freeing about the huge span of such a journey.
+We know that we can never exhaust the wealth of these works, and so we do our best to understand their merits, trace the threads of artistic, historical, and cultural continuity running through them, and listen to what their authors have to say to us across the centuries.